Welcome to your new home

 not be available.
 Appointments can be made by calling us on 01323 443322.

 The Court Manager is usually on site Monday to Friday between 8am and 4pm (some smaller Courts share one Court Manager between two Courts).
-When the Court Manager is away for whatever reason a colleague from a neighbouring Court will cover.
-There will be times when a Court Manager is not at the premises.
+When the Court Manager is away for whatever reason a colleague from a neighbouring Court will provide some cover, but there will be times when a Court Manager is not at the premises.

 What is the Role of the Court Manager?